3omd4/traffic-light-classifier/README.md

 Download the dataset from [Kaggle](https://www.kaggle.com/datasets/mbornoe/lisa-traffic-light-dataset) and extract it into the `data/` directory.

-## Prerequisites
-- Python 3.8+
-- Libraries:
-  - TensorFlow/Keras (for ResNet-50)
-  - NumPy
-  - Pandas
-  - OpenCV
-  - Matplotlib
-  - Scikit-learn
-- A GPU is recommended for faster training.

 Install dependencies using:
 ```bash
 pip install tensorflow numpy pandas opencv-python matplotlib scikit-learn